Last updated on

 Save Time and Money

 Time is money and mistakes can be costly so don’t be penny wise and pound foolish when it comes to setting up solar panels by yourself.
 Do yourself a favor and hire a solar professional to help you with specific complex and time-consuming aspects of the installation.
-Use a helpful solar energy resource that can recommend a solar professional and provide you with do-it-yourself tips, a comprehensive listing of renewable energy rebates, tax breaks, and other financial incentives that may be available to you.
+Use a helpful solar energy resource that can recommend a solar professional and provide you with do-it-yourself tips, a comprehensive listing of renewable energy rebates, tax credits, and other financial incentives that may be available to you.
 A qualified solar professional can help you create design specifications, choose the right equipment, prepare permit documents, and pass inspections.

 All You Need is a Good Drill and a Ladder